piotrlech/haeth/README.md

 Android Home Automation
 ===================================

-Just a beginning - do not download.
+Just a beginning - do not download as it does not work.
+The CC3000 module returned - awaiting replacement.

 Introduction
 ------------